crodier/software-blog/threadDumps.md

 If you name your threads, it is trivial to check if those threads have exited, by grepping for their thread name in the thread dump.
+If the threads are not listed, then they have exited.

 Without naming every thread, other approaches must be used, which can be error prone during an emergency.
-You can for example look for lines of code which must be in the stack.
+You can for example look for lines of code which must be in the stack for a particular thread to be running.

 For this to work, you must have the exact release of the code checked out and be reviewing this exact commit.
 During an emergency this can be challenging and is additional wasted time you want to avoid by naming all your threads.

+### Example 'from the field'

-### Example from the field
+One example from the field is

-One example from the field is when a java.lang.StackOverflowException was thrown, in ANTLR generated code.
+when a java.lang.StackOverflowException
+was thrown, in ANTLR generated code.
-This happened to me in production once.
+This happened to our team in production once, causing a major outage.

-Whenever a particularly large message with more than 5,000 ANTLR expressions in the expression tree arrived, the thread for reading and processing new messages exited with this exception.
+Whenever a particularly large message with more than 5,000 nested ANTLR expressions in the expression tree arrived, the thread for reading and processing new messages exited with this exception.
+The java stack for each thread is about 10,000 in size, and each ANTLR call adds two calls to the call stack, building a recursive expression tree using the Java stack.
+This exceeded the Java stack size, and the JVM threw the java.lang.StackOverflowException.
+It is not an exception you often see unless you code recursion with an incorrect base case, which was not the problem here.
+It was indeed, correct code which happened to exceed the extremely large, default Java stack size.

 This thread which exited was also not named.

 Therefore, we had to